dnsimple/chef-pdns/README.md

 [![Build Status](https://travis-ci.org/dnsimple/chef-pdns.svg?branch=master)](https://travis-ci.org/dnsimple/chef-pdns)

+## Upgrade Notes for 7.x series
+Please note that this version primarily supports PowerDNS 4.3 and PowerDNS Recursor 4.3.
+Older versions may work, but are not as heavily tested.
+Additionally support for CentOS 6 / sysvinit has been dropped.

+When upgrading to the 7.x series, please pay special attention to your config and service resources which use the run_user / run_group / setuid / setgid properties.
+We have removed these attributes to better match the direction of upstream PowerDNS.

 ## Upgrade Notes for 6.x series

 When upgrading to the 6.x series, please pay special attention to your config and service resources which use the `instance_name` property.
 We have introduced a new `virtual` property to the config and service resources to more clearly mark them as a virtual instance versus the default one configured via the install resource.
 If you used `instance_name ''` to refer to the default instance, you can safely remove this property or leave it as-is.
 If you do use another name, then you will want to set `virtual true` in your config and service resources.